Tornado outbreak sequence of May 2019: May 23

 On May 23, the Storm Prediction Center issued a moderate risk of severe weather for the Texas Panhandle, and an enhanced risk for western Oklahoma and southern Kansas.
 This included a small 10% hatched risk area for tornadoes.
 Further east, a separate enhanced risk was in place for much of Pennsylvania and part of Maryland, including a 5% risk of tornadoes.
 Later that evening, a large EF2 wedge tornado touched down near Canadian, Texas, snapping numerous trees and power poles, and destroying sheds and oil field equipment.
-The strongest tornado was an EF3 that occurred near the town of Laverne, Oklahoma.
-This large, intense tornado completely swept away an unanchored farmhouse, and mangled a pickup truck beyond recognition.
+The strongest tornado was an EF3 tornado that occurred near the town of Laverne, Oklahoma.
+This large, intense tornado completely swept away an unanchored farmhouse and mangled a pickup truck beyond recognition.
 In addition, numerous power poles were snapped along the path.
 In Illinois, which was under a marginal risk on this day, two EF1 tornadoes caused minor to moderate damage in the towns of Cisco and Muncie.
-The only tornado that occurred in the eastern threat area was an EF1 that caused tree and roof damage in Columbia, Maryland.
+The only tornado that occurred in the eastern threat area was an EF1 tornado that caused tree and roof damage in Columbia, Maryland.
 A total of 22 tornadoes were confirmed.

 May 24

 Throughout May 24, a series of weak tornadoes touched down across the Central United States, resulting in mostly minor damage.
 An EF1 tornado struck the town of Marysville, Kansas, where trees and power lines were downed, a semi-truck was overturned, a few structures were damaged, and several gas tanks were thrown across a roadway.
 Another EF1 tornado struck Douglass, Kansas, causing considerable tree damage in town, and partially removing the roof of a building.
-The most significant tornado of the day was a high-end EF1 that touched down near Frytown, Iowa, where numerous vehicle trailers were tossed and destroyed and a trailer sales business, and outbuildings were destroyed.
+The most significant tornado of the day was a high-end EF1 tornado that touched down near Frytown, Iowa, where numerous vehicle trailers were tossed and destroyed and a trailer sales business, and outbuildings were destroyed.
 The tornado continued to the northeast, causing minor damage in the southern part of Iowa City before dissipating.
 Overall, a total of 20 tornadoes were confirmed on this day.